LiuLab-CSRC/DeepLearning-Resources/README.md

 # DeepLearning-Resources

-This is a collection of deep learning resources for what our lab is interested in.
+This is a collection of deep learning resources.

 ### Table of Contents